gabrijelokorn/daydiary/docs/requirements-gathering/README.md

 ![](./screen-wireframes/Template.png)

 ## 9. Interfaces to External Systems
-The application focuses on privacy, therefore it will not have any interactions with external systems or the internet in general.
+The application focuses on privacy, therefore it will only have access to server and none other external services will be invloved.